 Keep Furniture Low to the Ground

-Choose low-slung furniture to create the impression of high ceilings.
-This strategy is especially helpful if your bed is also positioned closer to the ground, for cohesiveness.
+The more space you can showcase, the better.
+A great option is to choose low-slung furniture to create the impression of high ceilings.
+This strategy is beneficial if your bed is also positioned closer to the ground for cohesiveness.

 Add Paper Lanterns